Alcidespb24/RAG/output.md

 (7) The transcript will be submitted to the witness for signature.

-(A) Where the witness will be provided a copy of the transcript, the transcript will be submitted to the witness for signature.
+(8) Where the witness will be provided a copy of the transcript, the transcript will be submitted to the witness for signature.
 The witness may submit to the Secretary written proposed corrections to the transcript, with such corrections attached to the transcript.
 If the witness does not return a signed copy of the transcript or proposed corrections within 30 days (computed in the same manner as prescribed under § 160.526 of this part) of its being submitted to him or her for signature, the witness will be deemed to have agreed that the transcript is true and accurate.

-(B) Where, as provided in paragraph (b)(8) of this section, the witness is limited to inspecting the transcript, the witness will have the opportunity at the time of inspection to propose corrections to the transcript, with corrections attached to the transcript.
+(9)(i) Where, as provided in paragraph (b)(8) of this section, the witness is limited to inspecting the transcript, the witness will have the opportunity at the time of inspection to propose corrections to the transcript, with corrections attached to the transcript.
 The witness will also have the opportunity to sign the transcript.
 If the witness does not sign the transcript or offer corrections within 30 days (computed in the same manner as prescribed under § 160.526 of this part), the witness will be deemed to have agreed that the transcript is true and accurate.